winglang/wing/rfcs/sdk-spec.md

   url: str;

   /**
-   * Run a function whenever a GET request is made to the specified route.
+   * Run an inflight whenever a GET request is made to the specified route.
    */
-  on_get(route: str, fn: inflight (req: ApiRequest) => ApiResponse, opts: cloud.ApiOnGetProps?): cloud.Function;
+  on_get(route: str, fn: inflight (req: ApiRequest) => ApiResponse, opts: cloud.ApiOnGetProps?): void;

   /**
-   * Run a function whenever a POST request is made to the specified route.
+   * Run an inflight whenever a POST request is made to the specified route.
    */
-  on_post(route: str, fn: inflight (req: ApiRequest) => ApiResponse, opts: cloud.ApiOnPostProps?): cloud.Function;
+  on_post(route: str, fn: inflight (req: ApiRequest) => ApiResponse, opts: cloud.ApiOnPostProps?): void;

   /**
-   * Run a function whenever a PUT request is made to the specified route.
+   * Run an inflight whenever a PUT request is made to the specified route.
    */
-  on_put(route: str, fn: inflight (req: ApiRequest) => ApiResponse, opts: cloud.ApiOnPutProps?): cloud.Function;
+  on_put(route: str, fn: inflight (req: ApiRequest) => ApiResponse, opts: cloud.ApiOnPutProps?): void;

   /**
-   * Run a function whenever a DELETE request is made to the specified route.
+   * Run an inflight whenever a DELETE request is made to the specified route.
    */
-  on_delete(route: str, fn: inflight (req: ApiRequest) => ApiResponse, opts: cloud.ApiOnDeleteProps?): cloud.Function;
+  on_delete(route: str, fn: inflight (req: ApiRequest) => ApiResponse, opts: cloud.ApiOnDeleteProps?): void;

   /**
-   * Run a function whenever a PATCH request is made to the specified route.
+   * Run an inflight whenever a PATCH request is made to the specified route.
    */
-  on_patch(route: str, fn: inflight (req: ApiRequest) => ApiResponse, opts: cloud.ApiOnPatchProps?): cloud.Function;
+  on_patch(route: str, fn: inflight (req: ApiRequest) => ApiResponse, opts: cloud.ApiOnPatchProps?): void;

   /**
-   * Run a function whenever any request is made to the specified route.
+   * Run an inflight whenever any request is made to the specified route.
    */
-  on_request(route: str, fn: inflight (req: ApiRequest) => ApiResponse, opts: cloud.ApiOnRequestProps?): cloud.Function;
+  on_request(route: str, fn: inflight (req: ApiRequest) => ApiResponse, opts: cloud.ApiOnRequestProps?): void;

   /**
    * Make a request to the specified route.
 Throws if the route hasn't been